platformsh/platformsh-docs/docs/src/gettingstarted/next-steps/going-live/set-domain.md

   - "/gettingstarted/going-live/set-domain.html"
 ---

-You will need to configure your registered domain on your Platform.sh project before going live, and you can do that either through the Console or by using the CLI.
+You need to configure your registered domain on your Platform.sh project before going live, and you can do that either through the Console or by using the CLI.

 ## Through the Console